Whole Child Therapy: Complete Care for Every Child

 Q4: Is this therapy something that can be assisted by parents at home?

 A: Yes.
-To help her child in everyday life, therapists provide parents with the tools and activities.
+To help their child in everyday life, therapists provide parents with the tools and activities.

 Q5.
 Does this approach include online speech therapy for children?